Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you need assistance, please contact Arlene Harris

 The Bainbridge Island Municipal Code states "every person who engages in business activities within the City shall apply for and obtain from the director a license for the privilege of engaging in business within the City for each calendar year or portion thereof."
-Engaging in business means commencing, conducting, or continuing in business, as well as the exercise of corporate or franchise powers and liquidating a business.
+Engaging in business means commencing, conducting, or continuing in business, and also the exercise of corporate or franchise powers and liquidating a business (Ord.
+2018-35).
 For online and cloud-based businesses, engaging in business is defined as the physical address of the business as listed with the Internal Revenue Service.
 Without being all-inclusive yet bringing specific awareness to the public, engaging in business includes:

 A more comprehensive list encompassing the definition is available within Chapter 5.05 of the Municipal Code as modified by City Ordinance No. 2018-35.
 The City definition meets the State of Washington model threshold definition as mandated by RCW 35.90.080.

-The City recognizes the following exemptions from business licensing:
+The City recognizes the following exemptions related to business licensing: